How anarchy works for shale oil

 Here comes the anarchy bit and that’s a bit hard to understand.

-Today, however – this stuff works so well, it has turned decades worth of warehouse logistics on its head and blew it to smithereens.
+Today, however – this stuff works so well, that it has turned decades’ worth of warehouse logistics on its head and blown it to smithereens.

-Big data is going to happen to shale as well and it actually already does.
-When shale started to catch my interest in early 2006, no one really understood the behavior of shale wells or shale reservoirs or whatever else.
-It was simply punching holes in the ground, drive in some horizontal holes and frac this thing to see what happens.
+Big data is going to happen to shale as well and it already does.
+When shale started to catch my interest in early 2006, no one understood the behavior of shale wells or shale reservoirs or whatever else.
+It was simply punching holes in the ground, driving in some horizontal holes, and frac this thing to see what happens.
 It was no more than butchery compared to the needle pins that puncture many shale sweet spots today.

 Ah yes, the term sweet spot hit me a little after 2006 when even I started to understand that those shale reservoirs are not homogeneous.
 What reservoir is homogeneous anyhow?
 Conventional O&G reservoirs have never been this way so why should shale be?